 What is Sizdah Be-dar?

-A ritual, that is performed at the end of the picnic, is to throw away sprouted greens people have from Nowruz in a river or a lake.
-It is also said that if young girls tie the leaves of the greenery, before throwing them away, and make a wish to find love, they will meet soon the love of their lives.
+A ritual, that is performed at the end of the picnic, is to throw away sprouted greens people have from Nowruz, in a river or a lake.
+It is also said that if young girls tie the leaves of the greenery, before throwing them away, and make a wish to find love, they will soon meet the love of their lives.
 On the other hand, touching someone else’s greens or bringing it back home is considered bad luck.

 Sizdah Be-dar is one of the best days of Nowruz!
 People spend it in the heart of nature after 13 days of the Persian New Year’s celebrations.
 They go to parks or the mountain and enjoy spring!
 Like all the other days of Nowruz, they cook delicious food and have a feeling of happiness.

 Unfortunately this year, due to the COVID-19 pandemic, we cannot meet each other in order to celebrate together with our friends.
 Personally, I feel lonely and really sad that I cannot celebrate Sizdah Be-dar with my family and friends this year.
-But, we have to be patient, during this hard times until we have the chance to celebrate it again.
+But, we have to be patient, during this hard time, until we have the chance to celebrate it again.